-5.1 Weekly Participation Hand-in (10% of overall grade):
+5.1 Weekly Participation Assignment (10% of overall grade):

-Each chapter has a selection of Assignment Problems listed on the Course Schedule.
-Each week, one Assignment Problem will be selected and announced in-class as a required submission from a topic covered during the week.
+An activity based upon topic(s) covered during the week will be completed in-class and requires submission each week.
 Submission is required at the end of the scheduled class session for that week.
-Students are required to be in class to complete the weekly participation hand-in assignment and bring a device to submit work.
-It is expected that students will attempt assigned questions prior to reviewing the solution.
-There are 12 Weekly Participation Hand-in assignments in total.
+Students are required to be in class to receive credit for the weekly participation assignment and have a device available to submit work.
+There are 12 Weekly Participation Hand-in / Multiple Choice assignments in total.
 Each assignment will be graded, and a final grade will be provided at the end of the term.
-The student's final grade will be based on the best 11 of the 12 assignments.
+The student's final grade will be based on the best 11 of the 12 assignments, or will drop 5% of any multiple choice questions tested.
 The instructor will not provide extensions, reweights, or make-ups for missed assignments.

-Assignments must be submitted through the Assignment tab on the OWL course site.
+Assignments must be submitted through the OWL course site.
 E-mail submissions will not be accepted.
-It is the student's responsibility to ensure that the assignment has been fully submitted (i.e. not in draft).
+It is the student's responsibility to ensure that the assignment has been fully submitted.

-5.2 Assignments (15% of overall grade):
+5.2 Assignments (25% of overall grade):